muggy8/improbable/have-and-havenot/dJTdszpJ.md

 My back was facing Amanda now.

-I instinctively waved a goodbye to her without turning around as I walked to the benches murmuring:
+I instinctively waved goodbye to her without turning around as I walked to the benches murmuring:

 "user unload_experiance grandiose's combat"

-I did not want to let the experiance pack do anything else I didn't intend on doing.
+I did not want to let the experience pack do anything else I didn't intend on doing.

 Amanda followed after me shortly after.

-As the experaince pack unloaded, I could feel my posture change as well as my hip to foot tendons disengaging.
+As the experience pack unloaded, I could feel my posture change along with my hip to foot tendons disengaging.

 Upon my arrival at the benches, I tried my best to find somewhere far from Amanda to sit but Melody was waving to me already.

-I reluctantly sat down next to her unsure of if I made the right choice.
+I reluctantly sat down next to her unsure if I made the right choice.

-Amanda sat down on the other side of Melody as expected and I felt the whole situation getting really awackward really fast.
+Amanda sat down on the other side of Melody as expected and I felt the whole situation getting really awkward really fast.

 Melody was the first to break the silence.